xeaone/muleify/README.md

 ## Overview ##
 The `pack` command automatically handles many tasks such as compiling scss, less, ES6 to ES5, and bundling all of these are optional.
-Muleify uses file names and extensions to automatically handle tasks such as compiling/transpiling and bundling.
+Muleify uses extensions sub-extensions to automatically handle tasks such as compiling/transpiling and bundling.
 Muleify has almost zero configuration.
 If there is a feature you want let me know or make a PR.

 Another static asset generator you might say.
 - zero configuration